containers/podman-desktop/website/docs/kubernetes/kind.md

 Kind is a command line tool that can create Kubernetes clusters on your favorite container engine.

 It has experimental support for Podman.
-However, Kind has specific requirements that needs configuration tuning.
+However, Kind has specific requirements that need configuration tuning.

 ## Windows and WSL

 Due to incompatibilities between WSL and systemd, Kind does not work with the rootless mode.
-So if you want to use Kind with your Podman machine, you need to configure rootful mode.
+Therefore, to use Kind with your Podman machine, configure rootful mode.

-### Existing Podman machine
+### Configuring an existing Podman machine to run Kind

-When you create a Podman machine, two system connections will be created.
-One of them is the rootless one and the other is the rootful.
-As kind will use the default Podman connection, you need to make sure it is the rootful.
+When you create a Podman machine, Podman creates two system connections:

+* `rootless`
+* `rootful`

+Kind use the default Podman connection.
+Therefore you must set the default connection to `rootful`.

 Run the following command: